 \textbf{CPU and network overhead (Section~\ref{sec:cpu_net}).} Client-side CPU approximately doubles under PQC (from ${\sim}3.7\%$ to ${\sim}8.2$--$8.7\%$), while server-side CPU remains within a narrow range (${\sim}14$--$15\%$), with hybrid configurations showing up to $\sim$6\% relative increase.
 Network traffic grows modestly from 5.2 to 6.6\,Mb/s despite key exchange sizes increasing from 32\,B (x25519) to 1568\,B (MLKEM1024).
 PQC migration planning should consider client-side resource provisioning (especially for constrained devices), network devices, and server-side capacity at production load levels.

-\textbf{End-to-end perspective (Section~\ref{sec:e2e}).} In direct scenarios, PQC adds approximately 3--4\,ms to the total transaction time.
-In backend-proxied scenarios, where the backend communication is cleartext, the cryptographic overhead represents less than 20\% of the total latency.
+\textbf{End-to-end perspective (Section~\ref{sec:e2e}).} The PQC penalty on the end-to-end (E2E) transaction time is a \emph{fixed} cost concentrated in connection establishment: PQC adds approximately 2--4\,ms regardless of payload size, because the post-quantum cost is incurred once during ClientHello construction and is independent of the volume of application data subsequently transferred.
+The E2E time therefore depends on both the key-exchange algorithm \emph{and} the payload size, but the post-quantum component does not grow with message size.
+Consequently, the \emph{relative} weight of this fixed overhead shrinks as the payload (and thus the total transaction time) grows: in direct scenarios it amounts to roughly 15--20\% of the E2E time, whereas in backend-proxied scenarios with larger cleartext responses it falls below 20\% and continues to decrease with payload size.